Simple and Easy Homemade Almond Milk in 5 Steps(No Cheesecloth Needed)

 What is Almond Milk Made Of?

 Almond milk is a dairy-free beverage made by blending almonds with water and straining the mixture.
-That’s it—just two natural ingredients, no chemicals.
+That’s it…just two natural ingredients and no extra chemicals.

-This guide shows you how to make almond milk without cheesecloth—just use tools already in your Indian kitchen.
+Today I will show you how to make almond milk without cheesecloth with the use of tools that are already available in your Indian kitchen.

 Homemade almond milk is free from stabilizers, gums, and hidden sugars often found in packaged options.